eabol/awesome-projects-prograii/AlejandroVinas/README.md

-### Proyecto final Programación II - Warrior-Vampire game
+### Final Proyect Pro II- Warrior-Vampire game                          By: Pablo Lastra Tabuenca & Alejandro Viñas Portilla

 The goal of this proyect is to create a program that runs a farily simple game.
 This game has two characthers: